christiannaths/cloud-city-color-theme/README.md

 ## Why is this theme different?

-Well, I'm not sure it is.
-But here is why I made it: I find most too colourful (yes, that is the proper way to spell colour 😉🇨🇦🇬🇧) which I personally find hard to visually parse.
+I find most too colourful which I personally find hard to visually parse.
 My intentions for this theme is to use a lot of neutral tones and sprinkle in brighter colours only when it actually helps.
 I don't have any specific method for doing this, I just use my _feelings._

 ## What does it look like?